Hugh Clifford, 7th Baron Clifford of Chudleigh

-Hugh Charles Clifford, 7th Baron Clifford of Chudleigh (29 May 1790 – 28 February 1858) was a British peer and author.
+Hugh Charles Clifford, 7th Baron Clifford of Chudleigh (29 May 1790 – 28 February 1858) was a British peer and writer.

 Early life

 Clifford was born on 29 May 1790 at New Park, Somerset.
 He was the eldest son of Charles Clifford, 6th Baron Clifford of Chudleigh, and the Hon.
 Eleanor Mary Arundell, a daughter of Henry Arundell, 8th Baron Arundell of Wardour.

 He was educated at the Roman Catholic college of Stonyhurst, and in 1814 attended Cardinal Consalvi to the Congress of Vienna.

 Career

 He served as a volunteer through a large portion of the Peninsular campaigns.
 On succeeding to his father's estates and the title upon his death on 29 April 1831, he took his seat in the House of Lords.
 He gave his general support to the ministry of Lord Grey and afterwards of Lord Melbourne, but seldom took part in the debates except on questions connected with Roman Catholicism.
 In his later years he lived chiefly in Italy, where he had a house near Tivoli.

 Clifford was the author of a Letter to Edmund Burke on the Repeal of the Corn Laws (1824); Letters addressed to Lord Alvanley on his pamphlet, "The State of Ireland considered" (1841) and Letters to the Editor of the Morning Chronicle on the East Indian Question, as well as several published speeches.